The Non-Orientable Topology of Condorcet's Paradox: Background

 \subsubsection{Fundamental Polygons}

-Examples of orientable surfaces include the annulus, sphere and the torus, while the M\"obius strip and the Klein bottle are well-known examples of non-orientable surfaces, see figure~\ref{fig:non-orientability-normals}.
-These surfaces can be constructed from a square or rectangle (4-gons) by gluing the sides of the square as illustrated in Figure~\ref{fig:fundamental-polygons} so that the labels and arrows line up --- stretching and twisting of the square is typically required.
+Examples of orientable surfaces include the annulus, sphere and the torus, while the M\"obius strip and the Klein bottle are well-known examples of non-orientable surfaces.
+These surfaces can be constructed from a square by stretching, twisting and gluing the sides of the square as illustrated in Figure~\ref{fig:fundamental-polygons} so that the labels and arrows.